Sofia-RRly/jminiapp/examples/counter/src/main/java/com/jminiapp/proyectoArqFinal/VotingApp/README.md

 | Percentage calculation | Shows distribution of votes for each candidate |
 | Reset system | Restores initial state with 3 default candidates |

----

-## How to run

-1. Compile the project